SorenKarst/longread_umi/README.md

 ### Change paths to dependencies
 1. Go to /path/to/longread-UMI-pipeline/scripts and open dependencies.sh in a texteditor.
-2. Change all paths under "Paths to dependencies" to reflect installations on your system.
+2. Change all paths under "Program paths" to reflect installations on your system.
 3. If unsure of the paths try to type `which <function>` in the terminal.
 I.e. `which racon`.
 4. Install any missing dependencies.